 We are remunerated by commission for the advice we provide on our insurance based investment products.

-Weemun.
+We are remunerated by commission for our investment intermediary services.

 Life and Pensions

 Gogarty Financial Limited provides life assurance and pensions on a fair analysis basis i.e. providing services on the basis of a sufficiently large number of contracts and product producers available on the market to enable us to make a recommendation, in accordance with professional criteria, regarding which contract would be adequate to meet your needs.